Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Method

 \subsection{Lightweight Architecture}

 CNN architectures in computer vision have grown over the years, with respect to both the number of parameters and FLOPs associated with the network forward application.
 Hence, several patterns have emerged for lighter-weight network designs.
-One such technique, credited to MobileNet~\cite{howard2017mobilenets}, uses separable convolutions, where depthwise convolutions\footnote{A depthwise convolution is a spatial convolution that is applied on each channel separately with no mixing between the channels.} and channel-mixing $1 \times 1$ kernels are used separately.
-MobileNetV2~\cite{sandler2018mobilenetv2} improves upon the first version by proposing the inverted bottleneck structure, where each network ``module'' consists of a $1 \times 1$ convolution that expands the number of channels, followed by a depthwise convolution and finally a $1 \times 1$ convolution that shrinks the number of channels back to the previous smaller number.
+One such technique, credited to MobileNet~\cite{howard2017mobilenets}, uses separable convolutions, where depthwise convolutions and channel-mixing $1 \times 1$ kernels are used separately\footnote{A depthwise convolution is a spatial convolution that is applied on each channel separately with no mixing between the channels.
+On the other hand, in $1\times 1$ convolutions, there is no spatial operation, and each output channel is a simple linear combination of the input channels.}.
+MobileNetV2~\cite{sandler2018mobilenetv2} improves upon the first version by proposing the inverted bottleneck structure, where each network ``module'', similar to \cref{eq:resnet_layer}, consisting of three convolutions: the first is a $1 \times 1$ convolution that expands the number of channels, the second is a depthwise convolution and the last is a $1 \times 1$ convolution that shrinks the number of channels back to the previous smaller number.
 This sequence of operations reduces the number of parameters while still making efficient use of the hardware.
-We use these techniques in our solver network and in addition, we begin and end the solver network with simple downsampling and upsampling operations respectively, which are analogous to the MG prolongation and restriction operations in \eqref{eq:V_Trans_ops}.
+We use these techniques in our solver network and in addition, we begin and end the solver network with simple downsampling and upsampling operations respectively, which are analogous to the MG prolongation and restriction operations in \cref{eq:V_Trans_ops}.
 Another method we use to reduce the number of parameters is the use of a sum operation in place of a concatenation operation used in a standard U-Net where feature maps are added together.
 That is where feature maps computed by the encoder are used in the solver, and in the bypass connections within the solver itself, as shown in \cref{fig:implicit_encoder_solver}.
 This use of addition instead of concatenation reduces the number of parameters in the network since the resulting number of channels remains unchanged, whereas with concatenation it is doubled.